23f2005144/comment-category-classification/README.md

 * **Class 1** contained hateful and discriminatory language with strong demographic keyword associations
 * **Class 2** showed significant vocabulary overlap with other classes, making it the most overlap-prone class
 * **Class 3** contained violent and offensive expressions with more distinct but rare vocabulary patterns

-The overlap between Class 2 and other classes was consistently the most common source of misclassification across all models.
-These observations motivated the use of:

-* Word-level TF-IDF for semantic and contextual signals
-* Character-level TF-IDF (`char_wb`) for robustness against misspellings and morphological variation — particularly helpful for Class 3's sparse and inconsistent phrasing
-* Additional numerical text statistics such as word count and average word length

 ### Temporal Patterns